Prem-ium/BingRewards/README.md

 `HANDLE_DRIVER` = Boolean (True/False) variable based on whether a user wants webdriver to be installed for them.
 Defaultly set to False.

+`BROWSER` = 'edge' or 'firefox' -- Browser you'd like to use the bot with.
+In experimental mode.
+HANDLE_DRIVER must be set to True to use.

 `APPRISE_ALERTS` = Notifications and Alerts.
 See .env example for more details

 `KEEP_ALIVE` = True or False-- whether you wish to use Flask Threading or not.